sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, we will reconfigure the API deployment so that it will produce pods that choose a dynamic hostPort for improved scalability.

-1. From the navigation menu select **Deployments** under **Workloads**.
-From the view's Deployments list, select the **API** deployment.
+1. In the Kubernetes Dashboard, on the navigation menu select **Deployments** under **Workloads**.
+From the eployments list, select the **API** deployment.

 2. Select **Edit**.

-3. From the **Edit a Deployment** dialog, do the following:
+3. From the **Edit a resource** dialog, do the following:

    - Scroll to the first spec node that describes replicas as shown in the screenshot.
 Set the value for replicas to `4`.

    - Within the replicas spec, beneath the template node, find the **api** containers spec.
-Remove the `hostPort` entry for the API container's port mapping.
+If it exists remove the `hostPort` entry for the API container's port mapping.
 The screenshot below shows the desired configuration after editing.

    - Within the resources, beneath the template node, find the **cpu** under requests.
 Update this to `100m` so the **api** instances use less than a full CPU core.